Kirsteenng/Data-Science/Hong Kong House Price/readme.md

 # Hong Kong Housing Price: Analysis on housing price movement

 Hong Kong is one of the most expensive cities in the world to own a house.
-An average price per squarefoot on Hong Kong island is $18,565 .
+An average price per squarefoot on Hong Kong island is $18,565 during March - August 2021.
 The goals of this project are
-- Collect data from [Centaline] (https://hk.centanet.com/findproperty/en/list/transaction?q=mptTD0GZW0mpDQyHGtyob)
+- Collect data from [Centaline] (https://hk.centanet.com/findproperty/en/list/transaction?q=mptTD0GZW0mpDQyHGtyobA)
 - What is the housing transaction trend in Hong Kong Island across this period of time?
 - Which area(s) is/are the most popular?
-- Average price/sqft analysis.
+- Price trend analysis and build regression model.
-- Which area and what building age have the highest potential to retain value?
+- Learn and practice time series analysis.

 ## Data
 The data used here is from Centaline